Barbog/deja-website/pages/participation.en.md

 **MINISTRY of NOISE**  –  facilitates the quality and quantity of sound at DeJā.
 DJ's, VJ's, tech people are welcome to volunteer their talents here.  (read more. . .)

-**MINISTRY of the ENVIRONMENT** –  Hemp spirits who magically oversee the grounds, conduct MOOP sweeps, and organize recycling and compost. (read more. . .)
+**MINISTRY of the ENVIRONMENT** –  Hemp spirits who magically oversee the grounds, conduct MOOP sweeps, and organize recycling and compost. all are welcome to apply. (read more. . .)

-**MINISTRY OF CULTURE** – Deals with all matters related to art, art placement and scheduling workshops.
-Is also responsible for reviving and introducing the Midsummer's traditions, as well as for documenting the event.
+**MINISTRY OF CULTURE** –  Is responsible for reviving and introducing the Midsummer's traditions to the event, as well as for documenting the gathering.
 If you are artistically inclined, have an art project or a workshop in mind, your skills are needed here!
+And if you are a Latvian or reside in any of the other 2 Baltic States, you are encouraged to bring your native traditions to the event to share with our village. (read more. . .)

-**MINISTRY of NUTRITION** – coordinates the community kitchen.
-Always needs a hand.
-You don't have to be a master chef – all help will be appreciated.
+**MINISTRY of NUTRITION** – Coordinates the community kitchen, prepares the vegan meal plan and takes care of all logistics dealing with the kitchen.
+You don't have to be a master chef to apply, you simply need to enjoy cooking or prepping – all help will be appreciated.  (read more. . .)

 **MINISTRY of PROPAGANDA** –  aka “Big Brother” is involved in every facet of the event: pre-, during and post throughout the entire year.
 It handles social-media presence, keeps the compass fixed to the vision and the philosophy of our gathering.
-Big Brother is here for you.
+Have any questions?
+Big Brother is here for you. (read more. . .)

-**MINISTRY of FINANCE**  –  transparent book keeping, budgeting, finance distribution, art grant distribution.
+**MINISTRY of FINANCE**  –  transparent book keeping, budgeting, finance distribution, art grant distribution.  (read more. . .)

-By sharing the structure we hope you have gained a better understanding as to where your talents can be beneficial!
+We hope that by sharing our infrastructure you have gained a better understanding as to where your talents can be beneficial!